The Afterschool STEM Mentoring Program

 - Scientists will receive a stipend of $500 at the completion of their participation.

-- Participants will also receive a complimentary Membership to the New York Academy of Sciences
+- Participants will also receive complimentary Membership to the New York Academy of Sciences

-- Undergraduate students, graduate students, postdoctoral fellows, or professionals in a STEM field
+- Undergraduate students, graduate students, postdoctoral fellows, or those in a professional development phase of their STEM career

-- Passionate about inspiring youth to pursue STEM studies and careers
+- Passionate about inspiring youth to pursue STEM mindset, studies, and careers

-- Committed to the program training and teaching schedule
+- Committed to the program training and mentorship schedule

 - In addition to completing our online application, mentors are encouraged (but not required) to submit a letter of acknowledgement from their PI or supervising scientist stating their awareness of the once-a-week commitment.